top of page

 Search

-Are you thinking about being a fulltime RVer who also happens to be a dog lover?
-If you are, then you know how important it is to have your furry companions with you on your travels.
+Are you thinking about being a full-time RVer who is also a dog lover?
+If you are, you know how important having your furry companions with you on your travels is.
 Our two faithful furry companions, Ace and Bella, are with us on this journey.
-Traveling with them has presented us with additional special considerations, expenses, and work.
+Traveling with them has given us additional special considerations, expenses, and work.
 However, we could not imagine this adventure without them.

-If you’re considering bringing your dog with you on your fulltime RVing adventures, read on for tips and tricks that will make your travels with your furry best friend smooth and enjoyable.
+If you’re considering bringing your dog (or dogs) on your full-time RVing adventures, read on for tips and tricks to make your travels with your furry best friend smooth and enjoyable.

 Tip #1: Consider Your Dog's Size and Breed

-Before bringing your dog with you on your fulltime RVing adventure, consider your dog's size and breed.
-Bigger dogs may require more space in your RV, while small or medium-sized dogs may be more comfortable.
+Consider your dog's size and breed before bringing it on your full-time RVing adventure.
+Bigger dogs may require more space in your RV, while small or medium-sized dogs may be more comfortable in a smaller vehicle.
 Also, certain breeds tend to be more active than others.
 A highly energetic dog that loves to run and play may need more attention and exercise.

-With regards to breeds, you’ll also want to check up on their specific needs and characteristics when it comes to traveling.
-Also it is important to note that some RV parks have breed restrictions.
+You’ll also want to check up on breeds' specific needs and characteristics when traveling.
+It is essential to note that some RV parks have breed restrictions.
 For example, dogs with short noses, such as bulldogs or pugs, may have more difficulty breathing in high altitudes.

 Tip #2: Come Prepared

 Traveling with your dog means you need to bring out your inner boy scout.
 Be prepared with everything your furry companion needs.
 Bring extra food, medication, poop bags, and toys.
-You will also want to ensure that you have a leash that is comfortable for your dog to wear.
+You will also want to ensure you have a comfortable leash for your dog.
 Campgrounds usually have pet stations or dog parks, but always call ahead or check their websites for their specific policy on pets.

 Tip #3: Keep Your Pets Safe and Secure